a8truong/hextech-vs-mt-analysis/README.md

 <iframe src="assets/win_by_num_of_mountain_plot.html" width=800 height=600 frameBorder=0></iframe>
 Our histogram here displays the relationship between the number of mountain dragon kills and the win-loss ratio for each kill count.
 As the number of kills goes up, we can see that there are more wins than losses, similar to hextech dragon kills.

+<iframe src="assets/overlay.html.html" width=800 height=600 frameBorder=0></iframe>
+To make things easier to read, our histogram here displays the relationship between winrate and number of each type of dragon, overlayed so they can be compared directly.
+For higher amounts of dragons, hextech has a higher winrate than ocean, especially when all 4 dragons are hextech, this is likely due to the dragon soul system in league that gives a special buff based on the fourth dragon killed by a team, so if all 4 of a dragons are one type, the soul will also be of that type.

 ### Interesting Aggregates

 | result   |   infernals |   mountains |   clouds |   oceans |   hextechs |   dragons |   opp_dragons |   has_mountain |   has_hextech |